-21.4 Job search entitlement
+30.3 Job search entitlement

-- (a) An employee given notice of termination in circumstances of redundancy must be allowed up to one day's time off without loss of pay during each week of notice for the purpose of seeking other employment. - (b) If the employee has been allowed paid leave for more than one day during the notice period for the purpose of seeking other employment, the employee must, at the request of the employer, produce proof of attendance at an interview or they will not be entitled to payment for the time absent.
-For this purpose a statutory declaration is sufficient. - (c) This entitlement applies instead of clause 20.2.
+- (a) Where an employer has given notice of termination to an employee in circumstances of redundancy, the employee must be allowed time off without loss of pay of up to one day each week of the minimum period of notice prescribed by section 117(3) of the Act for the purpose of seeking other employment. - (b) If an employee is allowed time off without loss of pay of more than one day under clause 30.3(a), the employee must, at the request of the employer, produce proof of attendance at an interview. - (c) A statutory declaration is sufficient for the purpose of clause 30.3(b). - (d) An employee who fails to produce proof when required under clause 30.3(b) is not entitled to be paid for the time off. - (e) This entitlement applies instead of clause 29.2.